gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 4524H

-This is the "FOR" statement handler.
-The loop Variable is first located and assigned its initial value by the "LET" handler (4880H), the address of the loop Variable is returned in register pair DE.
-The end of the statement is found (485BH) and its address placed in ENDFOR.
+This is the "`FOR`" statement handler.
+The loop Variable is first located and assigned its initial value by the "`LET`" handler ([4880H](#4880h)), the address of the loop Variable is returned in register pair DE.
+The end of the statement is found ([485BH](#485bh)) and its address placed in [ENDFOR](#endfor).
 The Z80 stack is then searched (3FE6H) for any parameter blocks using the same loop Variable.
-For each one found the current ENDFOR address is compared with that of the parameter block, if there is a match that section of the stack is discarded.
-This is done in case there are any incomplete loops as a result of a "GOTO" back to the "FOR" statement from inside the loop.
+For each one found the current [ENDFOR](#endfor) address is compared with that of the parameter block, if there is a match that section of the stack is discarded.
+This is done in case there are any incomplete loops as a result of a "`GOTO`" back to the "`FOR`" statement from inside the loop.

-The termination operand and optional "STEP" operand are then evaluated and converted to the same type as the loop Variable.
-After checking that stack space is available (625EH) a twenty- five byte parameter block is pushed onto the Z80 stack.
+The termination operand and optional "`STEP`" operand are then evaluated and converted to the same type as the loop Variable.
+After checking that stack space is available ([625EH](#625eh)) a twenty-five byte parameter block is pushed onto the Z80 stack.
 This is made up of the following:

     2 bytes ...
 ENDFOR address
     2 bytes ...
 Current line number